• 简体中文

 Second comes the barcoding sequence, which will be the same on each oligo from one bead, but different from one bead to another.
 All the sequences that contain a given barcode will then be associated to the same cell of origin.

 Third comes the UMI, which stands for Unique Molecular Identifier.
 All the oligos on one bead have a different UMI sequence, so that different molecules of mRNA can be distinguished at the cell level.
-This allows researchers to identify how many mRNA of a given sequence have been produced by a cell.
+This allows for one to know how many mRNA of a given sequence have been produced by a cell.

 Finally comes the capture sequence, which is usually a poly(T) tail to match the poly(A) tail of the 3’ end of mRNA.
 If you are only targeting a specific gene panel, you can also use complementary sequences to only capture those.

-The power of the droplet sequencing (Drop-Seq) method relies on how the microbeads are constructed: they are coated covalently with oligonucleotides that help capture RNA, barcode it in such a way that each bead contains a unique barcode, and provide multiple unique molecular identifiers to help in quantifying the captured RNA molecules.
+The power of the Drop-Seq method relies on how the microbeads are constructed: they are coated covalently with oligonucleotides that help capture RNA, barcode it in a way each bead contains unique barcode and diverse unique molecular identifiers to help quantifying captured RNA molecules.

 dropseq method quantifying captured RNA